Property and Environment Research Center

-The Property and Environment Research Center (PERC), previously known as the Political Economy Research Center, is a free market environmental think tank based in Bozeman, Montana, United States.
+The Property and Environment Research Center (PERC), previously known as the Political Economy Research Center, is a free-market environmentalist think tank based in Bozeman, Montana, United States.
 Established in 1980, PERC is dedicated to original research on market approaches to resolving environmental problems.

 History

 PERC began as an intellectual collaboration between economists John Baden and Richard L. Stroup.
 PERC started with a simple question: "If markets can produce bread and cars, why can't they produce environmental quality?"

 In 1978, the two men established the Center for Political Economy and Natural Resources at Montana State University with the help of Terry L. Anderson, P.J.
 Hill and Ronald Johnson.
 Later, they founded PERC as a free-standing research institution with the goal of showing that economic freedom can improve environmental quality.

 While PERC later adopted the term "free market environmentalism," the original concept was called the New Resource Economics, which was discussed in an article by Terry Anderson in the American Journal of Agricultural Economics.
 As Anderson indicated in his article in the AJAE, the New Resource Economics combined neoclassical economics, property rights, public choice, and Austrian economics.

-Notable former board members, fellows and alumni include Henry N. Butler, Jonathan H. Adler, Gary Libecap, Bart Wilson, Jane S. Shaw and Bruce Yandle.
+Notable former board members, fellows and alumni include Tim Sheehy, Henry N. Butler, Jonathan H. Adler, Gary Libecap, Bart Wilson, Jane S. Shaw, Bruce Yandle.